-Tortoises are considered reclusive and aloof.
-However, they can be loving and affectionate animals in their way, so you can get tortoises to care about you if you do the right things.
+Tortoises are reclusive and aloof pets.
+However, tortoises can be affectionate animals in their own way, so you can get them to care about you if you do the right things.

-To get a pet tortoise to love you, you must spend time together, give it a good environment, provide regular food, and offer occasional petting.
-Tortoises can become affectionate once they understand that you’re trustworthy and fulfill their day-to-day needs.
+For a pet tortoise to love you, spend time together, give it a good living environment (clean with ample space and enrichment), provide regular food, and offer petting and handling.

-The way tortoises show affection is different from the way mammals do.
-To know if a tortoise loves you, forget what you know about affection and look at things from the tortoise’s perspective.
+The way tortoises show affection is different from the way humans do.
+To know if a tortoise loves you, forget everything you know about affection and look at things from the tortoise’s perspective.

 Can Tortoises Love You?

-Tortoises can grow affectionate toward their owners, but it’s unlikely that they’re capable of love.
-Tortoises are naturally solitary creatures that don’t desire any companionship.
+Tortoises can grow affectionate toward their owners, but it’s unlikely they’re capable of love.
+Most tortoises are naturally solitary creatures that don’t desire same-species companionship.

-Tortoises only get together to mate.
-Female tortoises will leave their eggs a few days after laying them, for they have no desire to rear their young.
+Tortoises only come together to mate and further the species.
+However, female tortoises will leave their eggs a few days after laying them, as they have no natural inclination to rear their young.

-However, tortoises are capable of associating people with positive and negative events.
-When a tortoise associates you with comforting neck rubs and food, it’ll react positively to you.
+However, tortoises can associate certain people with positive and negative events.
+When a tortoise associates you with comforting neck rubs, safety, and food, it’ll react positively to you.

-Although it’s not love in the way we understand it, it’s a form of affection that only arises when a tortoise is raised with care by a human.
+Although it’s not love in the way humans understand it, it’s a form of affection that only arises when a tortoise is raised with love and care by a human.

 How Do Tortoises Show Affection?

-- Craning their necks so that you can touch them
+- Craning their necks so that you can pet them.

-If your tortoise follows you or pays attention to you when you walk into the room, it recognizes and associates you with positive things.
+If a tortoise follows you or pays attention to you when you enter the room, it recognizes and associates you with positive things.

-Indeed, your tortoise may only do this because it thinks you have food.
-However, it can still be considered a bare-bones form of affection.
+Of course, the tortoise may only do this because it thinks you have food.
+However, it can still be interpreted as a bare-bones form of affection.

-Tortoises will follow their owners in the same way that we stay close to people we love due to how they make us feel.
-It’s because they crave a feeling only you can provide.
+Tortoises follow their owners in the same way that we stay close to people we love due to how they make us feel.
+It’s because that person craves a feeling only we can provide.

-Tortoises like to have their shell and head rubbed.
-When enjoying a petting session, they’ll close their eyes and crane their neck toward you.
-This means that the tortoise trusts you.
+Tortoises like to have their shell, neck, and head rubbed.
+They’ll close their eyes and crane their neck toward you when enjoying a petting session, which means that the tortoise trusts you.

 How To Get Your Tortoise To Like You

-To get your tortoise to like you, you must ensure that it’s physically healthy.
-No matter how much time you spend with your tortoise, it won’t be in a good mood if it’s in poor health.
+To get a tortoise to like you, you must ensure that it’s physically healthy.
+No matter how much time you spend with a tortoise, it won’t be in a good mood if it’s under the weather.

-Once your tortoise has settled into its environment, you can get it to like you by:
+Once a tortoise has settled into its environment, you can get it to like you by:

 Can a Tortoise Love You If You Don’t Feed It?

-When a tortoise grows to care for its owner, it associates them with positive things.
-Because of this, tortoises will only show affection to the person caring for them.
+When a tortoise grows to care for its owner, it associates that individual with positive outcomes.
+For this reason, tortoises will only show affection to the person caring for them.

-However, there are rare cases of tortoises showing affection for people that have never fed them.
+However, there are rare cases of tortoises showing affection for people who have never fed them.
 This isn’t a common occurrence, so little research has been done to explain why.

 The tortoise may be attached to you because of the way you smell or the way you dress.
 Tortoises have an excellent sense of smell, so something about your natural scent attracts them.

-It would mean that the tortoise is chasing you because it thinks you are food.
+It could mean the tortoise is chasing you because it thinks you have food.
 However, it would explain why an otherwise shy tortoise might take a sudden interest in a stranger.

 Do Tortoises Like to Be Held?

-If you want to shower your tortoise with affection, avoid carrying it.
-Tortoises don’t jump, and they never experience life away from land in the wild.
+If you want to shower a tortoise with affection, avoid carrying it.

 Do Tortoises Like Being Touched?

-Tortoises feel pleasure from being massaged on the neck due to their relationship with birds in the wild.
-One of the ways wild tortoises get rid of insects and parasites is by letting birds pick them off their skin.
+Tortoises experience pleasure from being massaged on the neck due to their relationship with certain birds in the wild.
+One of the ways wild tortoises get rid of insects and parasites is by letting birds pick them off their shells and skin.

-The tortoise then cranes its neck so that the bird can easily reach the bugs.
-This symbiotic relationship allows the tortoises to stay clean while the birds get a meal.
+The tortoise then cranes its neck so the bird can reach the bugs.
+This symbiotic relationship allows tortoises to stay clean and bug-free while the birds get a meal.

-Once the parasites and bugs are off, the tortoise feels immense relief.
-A captive tortoise may instinctively crane his neck to simulate what tortoises and birds do in the wild.
+Once the parasites and bugs are gone, the tortoise feels immense relief.
+A captive tortoise may instinctively crane its neck to simulate what tortoises and birds do in the wild.

 Is Headbutting a Sign of Affection in Tortoises?

-Some experts believe tortoises headbutt as a way of either showing affection or demanding it, but this isn’t true.
-Tortoises headbutt when they want to mate or when they are frustrated.
+Some people believe tortoises headbutt as a way of showing affection or demanding it, but this isn’t true.
+Tortoises butt when they want to mate or feel frustrated.

 The belief that tortoise headbutts are positive comes from cats and dogs, who butt their owners to express affection.
 In tortoises, headbutting has little to do with affection.

 Tortoises will headbutt each other to bully the other into submission and claim their right to mate.
-In captivity, headbutting may mean that the tortoise is bored, demands food, or feels threatened.
+In captivity, headbutting may mean that the tortoise is bored, wants food, or feels threatened.

 How Long Does It Take for a Tortoise to Like You?